LongBu/AWS-SAP-C02-Study-Guide/README.md

 | default | shared | dedicated |
 | dedicated | dedicated | dedicated |

+### Amazon VPC console wizard configurations:
+  * VPC with public/private subnets (NA)
+  * VPC with public/private subnets and AWS Site-to-Site VPN access
+  * VPC with a single public subnet
+  * VPC with a private subnet only and AWS Site-to-Site VPN access

+### VPC Traffic Mirroring:
+  * Allows you to capture/inspect network traffic in VPC
+  * Route the traffic to security appliance(s) you manage
+  * Capture the traffic: -From (source) ENIs -To (Target) an ENI or NLB
+  * Capture all packets or packets of interest (optionally truncating packets)
+  * Source and target can be the same or different VPCs (VPC peering)

 ### Direct Connect Gateways: Enables connections to many VPCs in different AWS regions

 #### Vitual Private Gateway: